-In my own life, it wasn’t until I reached the point where I ‘knew’ that it wasn’t me, little Elle, that was the manifestor in my life that it all made sense.
-I’m most definitely the director and the actor, but it’s my oneness with Spirit, with the divine that allows things to move into form.
+In my own life, it wasn’t until I reached the point where I ‘knew’ that it wasn’t me, Elle personally, that was the manifestor in my life that it all made sense.
+I’m most definitely the director and the actor, but it’s the Spirit, or the divine within that moves things into form.

 I could never get my head around the idea that I, with all my flaws and imperfections and fears and doubts, was a creator.
 Oh, I wanted to believe it.
 But deep down, I wasn’t too sure.

 Until faith entered the equation.
-Once I reached the point where it was really clear that I am truly a being of Spirit, manifesting suddenly became easier and the means of how to let go became clear.
+Once I reached the point where it was really clear that I truly have an inner power that does all the heavy lifting, manifesting suddenly became easier and the means of how to let go became clear.
 A brilliant light went on in my mind, illuminating my life in ways that would never leave.

-And whilst Spirit might be the essence of our being, we have to play our part in setting the creative process in motion.
+And whilst I say that this inner power we all have access to, might be the essence of our being, the actual creator in our life, we have to play our part in setting the creative process in motion.